secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 **How will it help**

 Learn the basic principles of what it means to be a manager using a whole-person approach to leadership.
-The curriculum was built using principles from the book High Output Management, interviews with senior leaders, and GitLab management techniques.
+The curriculum was built using principles from the book High Output Management, interviews with senior leaders, and GitLab management practices.

 **What do I need to do**

-Set aside time each day to participate in the challenge (20 minutes) and live learning sessions (1 hour).
-Complete the weekly learning evaluations, comment on the challenge issues, and the Manager Action Plan.
+Set aside time each day to participate in the challenge (20-30 minutes) and live learning sessions (50 minutes).
+Complete the weekly learning evaluations, comment on the challenge issues, and fill in the Manager Action Plan.
 If you are unable to prioritize the training for the 3 weeks, please consider signing up for a session at a later date or discuss additional options with the L&D team.

 ### Week 1